aadityanj/tic_tac_toe/README.md

 ```
 ##### How to play the Game
 ```
-1. Game starts in terminal with showing general game information
+1. Game starts in the terminal with showing general game information
-2. Type 'yes or no` as the game asks for an option to play with bot or human player
+2. Type 'yes or no` as the game asks for an option to play with a bot or human player
-3. Enter Name for the First player
+3. Enter the Name of the First player
-4. Enter Name for the Second player
+4. Enter the Name of the Second player
-5. Game starts here and First turns be given for the First player
+5. Game starts here and the First turns to be given for the First player
 6. Enter Valid Choice to make your move in the game board
-7. In Case of bot option, Once the first player enter the choice, bot choice will be made instantly
+7. Incase of the bot option, Once the first player enters the choice, the bot choice will be made instantly
-8. Until the game over, turns will keep rotating to both the user
+8. Until the game is over, turns will keep rotating to both the user
 9. Game Ends with 'Game Ties'  or 'Any player wins'
 ```
 ### Algorithm
-- MiniMax Algorithm has been used to evaluvate best moves for the Bot player.
+- MiniMax Algorithm has been used to evaluate the best moves for the Bot player.
 To read [more](https://en.wikipedia.org/wiki/Minimax) about the algorithm
 ### Test Coverage
-Type the following commands on your terminal to generate test coverage report
+Type the following commands on your terminal to generate the test coverage report
 ```
 $ coverage run run_test.py && coverage report
 ```